Jrobles70/Blackjack/README.txt

 Stand to end the players turn (currently standing will just reveal the dealers down card and end your turn)

 Known bugs:
-Sometimes the players cards will be drawn onto the canvas in the wrong order. (the first card will be drawn under the second card)
+Sometimes the players cards will be drawn onto the canvas in the wrong order. (the first card will be drawn over the second card)